therealssj/blog/content/posts/People Want Shitcoins.md

 But our platform is also developing very well.
-Companies are telling us "why would we use Ethereum and put our data on a chain shared with 500,000 shitcoins, when Skyledger gives our company OUR OWN blockchain".
+Companies are telling us "why would we use Ethereum and put our data on a chain shared with 500,000 shitcoins, when Fiber gives our company OUR OWN blockchain".
 Which is clearly superior.

 No ones tries to put every single company on Earths data into the same